 \subsection{Custom Hardware Implementation on FPGA}

-The \gls{fpga} implementation is built upon a \gls{hls} hardware library that provides custom hardware architectures for a wide range of \gls{dnn} layers and components.
-These architectures are highly customizable, enabling the implementation of diverse neural topologies and facilitating rapid design-space exploration.
-The hardware library is implemented as a collection of C++ template functions equipped with \gls{hls} annotations.
-The overall architecture is optimized for low-power consumption and ultra-low latency operation.
-This is primarily accomplished by storing all weights and the majority of intermediate results in on-chip memory, as off-chip data transfers incur higher energy costs and introduce additional latency.
+Our \gls{fpga} implementation uses an \gls{hls} hardware library that provides custom hardware architectures for many common \gls{dnn} layers and components.
+The library is built as a set of C++ template functions with \gls{hls} annotations, which makes it easy to support different network topologies and to explore the design space quickly.
+We design the architecture for low power and low latency.
+To this end, we keep all weights and most intermediate results in on-chip memory, since off-chip transfers cost more energy and add latency.

 Nevertheless, a design relying solely on on-chip resources inherently limits the size of \gls{dnn} models that can be feasibly implemented.
 To overcome this constraint, we developed a hybrid hardware architecture that supports off-chip implementation of skip and residual connections, effectively relaxing the limitations on model size and structural complexity.
 The architecture is fully pipelined, allowing all layers to operate concurrently and initiate computation immediately once their inputs become available, thereby reducing both latency and energy consumption.
 Individual hardware modules corresponding to each layer are interconnected via on-chip data streams and assembled into a single top-level module, as illustrated in \cref{fig:hw_architecture}.

 Power was measured using the onboard Texas Instruments IN219 current/power monitor.
 Idle power was measured after configuring the PL for a continuous period of 10 seconds.
 While the runtime power was averaged over 32 repetitions, each consisting of 32 images processed in series.
 The measurement includes the PL reading the image from the memory, processing it, and writing the result back to the memory.
 The same methodology was used for measuring latency.